Sitaram Yechury: Political career

 Yechury joined the Students' Federation of India (SFI) in 1974.
 A year later, he joined the Communist Party of India (Marxist).

 Yechury was arrested in 1975 during the Emergency while he was still a student at JNU.
 He went underground for some time, organising resistance to the Emergency, before his arrest.
 After the Emergency, he was elected as the President of the JNU Students' Union thrice during one year (1977–78).
-Yechury, along with Prakash Karat, was instrumental in creating an impregnable leftist bastion at JNU.
+Yechury, along with Prakash Karat, created a leftist unit at JNU.

 In 1978, Yechury was elected as All-India Joint Secretary of SFI, and went on to become the All India President of SFI.
 He was the first president of SFI who was not from Kerala or Bengal.
 In 1984, he was elected to the Central Committee of the CPI(M).
-In 1985, the party constitution was modified and a five-man central secretariat was elected, consisting of younger stalwarts - him, Prakash Karat, Sunil Moitra, P. Ramachandran and S. Ramachandran Pillai - to work under the direction and control of the politburo.
+In 1985, the party constitution was modified, and a five-man central secretariat—Yechury, Prakash Karat, Sunil Moitra, P. Ramachandran and S. Ramachandran Pillai—was elected to work under the direction and control of the politburo.
 He left the SFI in 1986.
 He was then elected to the Politburo at the Fourteenth Congress in 1992 and as the fifth General Secretary of CPI(M) at the party's 21st party Congress in Visakhapatnam on 19 April 2015.
 He and politburo member S. Ramachandran Pillai were the frontrunners for the post but the former was unanimously chosen after Pillai chose to withdraw.
 He succeeded Prakash Karat, who had held the post for three consecutive terms, from 2005 to 2015.
-He was again re-elected as General Secretary of CPI(M) at the 22nd Party Congress held at Hyderabad during 18 April 2018 to 22 April 2018..He was elected for a third and his final term as General Secretary of CPI(M) at the 23rd Party Congress held at Kannur, Kerala during April 6 2022 to April 10 2022.
+He was again re-elected as General Secretary of CPI(M) at the 22nd Party Congress held at Hyderabad in April 2018.
+He was elected for a third term as General Secretary of CPI(M) at the 23rd Party Congress held at Kannur, Kerala in April 2022.

-Yechury is considered to uphold the coalition-building legacy of former general secretary Harkishan Singh Surjeet.
-He worked with P. Chidambaram to draft the common minimum programme for the United Front government in 1996 and had actively pursued the coalition-building process during the formation of the United Progressive Alliance government in 2004.
+Yechury was considered to uphold the coalition-building legacy of former general secretary Harkishan Singh Surjeet.
+He worked with P. Chidambaram to draft the common minimum program for the United Front government in 1996 and had actively pursued the coalition-building process during the formation of the United Progressive Alliance government in 2004 and Indian National Developmental Inclusive Alliance in 2023.

-Yechury has headed the party's international department and the party used to depute him as fraternal delegate to the party conferences of most socialist countries.
-A prolific writer, he has authored many books and writes the fortnightly column Left Hand Drive for Hindustan Times, a widely circulated daily.
-He has edited party's fortnightly newspaper People's Democracy for the past 20 years.
+Yechury headed the party's international department, and the party used to depute him as fraternal delegate to the party conferences of most socialist countries.
+A prolific writer, he authored many books and wrote the fortnightly column Left Hand Drive for Hindustan Times, a widely circulated daily.
+He edited party's fortnightly newspaper People's Democracy for 20 years.